sumantripuraneni/secrets-sync-agent/README.md

 ## Motivation

-There are usecases where we would need secrets from Hashi vault but those secrets needs to be available OpenShift<br>
+There are usecases where we would need secrets from Hashi vault but those secrets needs to be available in OpenShift<br>

 * ImagePullSecrets <br>
      *  The secrets that are required to connect to artifactory to pull images <br>